OCamlPro/techelson/user_doc/src/index.md

 # Techelson

 **Techelson** is a **T**est **E**xecution **E**nvironment (TEE) for [Michelson smart contracts].
-Michelson is the stack-based language used by the [tezos blockchain].
+Michelson is the stack-based language used by the [tezos blockchain][tezos].

 Techelson emulates just enough of the tezos blockchain protocol to be able to create smart contracts and make transfers between contracts.
 Currently, techelson only aims at testing